franciscovillaescusa/Quijote-simulations/docs/source/gigantes.rst

 Gigantes is a collection of void catalogs created by running VIDE on top of Quijote data.
 It is a massive dataset aimed at investigated the properties and information content of the underdense regions of the cosmic web.
 We refer the reader to the `Gigantes website <https://gigantes.readthedocs.io>`_ for details on the data.

 The video below shows examples of the Gigantes voids together with the positions of the galaxies used to identified them.
-See `2212.06860 <https://arxiv.org/abs/2212.06860>`_ for details.
-Credit Bonny Wang.
+Credit: `Wang et al. 2022 <https://arxiv.org/abs/2212.06860>`_.

 .. raw:: html